-Joint Master of Arts and Juris Doctor
+Joint Master of Arts in the Elliott School and Juris Doctor Degree

-As part of this program, each school accepts up to 12 credit hours of course work from the other school in fulfillment of its degree requirements.
-The Elliott School M.A. portion of the program may not include a thesis.
+As part of this program, each school accepts up to 12 credits of course work from the other school in fulfillment of its degree requirements.
+The Elliott School MA portion of the program may not include a thesis.
 The joint program takes approximately four years of full-time study for completion.
 Joint degree students must meet all requirements for both programs and apply for graduation from both schools prior to receiving either diploma.
 All work for this combined degree program must be completed in five years, unless an extension of time is granted by the respective deans.